Vasant19/VerticalFullScreen/README.md

 # 📺 Vertical Fullscreen YouTube Video Hack
 I made this for myself to watch YouTube in vertical fullscreen while multitasking or code editing, but figured it might help others too!
 I was struggling to find a solution for this, so I created a quick fix and am uploading it in case anyone else might find it useful too.
-This simple HTML file lets you keep a video front and center while you work (or pretend to)😁.
+This simple HTML file lets you keep a video front and center while you watch tutorial videos,work(or pretend to)😁.

 🖼️ Before and After
 Here’s how the layout looks in action: